-And it came to pass, when he heard that I lifted up my voice and cried, that he left his garment wit...
+And he searched, and began at the eldest, and left at the youngest: and the cup was found in Benjamin...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.